 Some eight months after the 1861 census was undertaken, 23 year old Edward Houchin, a blacksmith of Great Ellingham, married local girl 18 year old Martha Barnard, the daughter of labourer, William Barnard.
 The marriage took place at the Church of St James, Great Ellingham on the 27th December, 1861.

-Children for Edward and Martha Houchin
+Children of Edward and Martha Houchin

 Although baptised in the Parish Church at Great Ellingham on the 18th May 1862, the couple’s first child Hannah Susanna was born in Deopham.
 Hannah was followed by Diana (Dinah) in 1863, Sarah Ann in 1864 in Great Ellingham, Robert Edward 1865 born Deopham, Mary Sophia 1868 in Deopham and Edward Albert 1872 in Great Ellingham.